react-native-maps/react-native-maps/docs/examples-setup.md

 ## iOS

-1. If you don't have bundler gem installed:
+1. If you don't have the bundler gem at version 1.17.2 installed (another version won't work):

 ```
-gem install bundler
+gem install bundler:1.17.2
 ```

 2. Install dependencies and open the workspace: